What if the Board of Directors and digital fundraising were not distant planets?

 Do we have a digital transformation strategy, a direction for improvement?

-These are the right questions that the board of a not-for profit organisation should ask itself, and to which it should give an objective answer.
+These are the right questions that the board of directors of a not-for profit organisation should ask itself.
+And to which it should give an objective answer.

-The answer to the questions above brings up another issue, which the board is obviously sensitive to, and to which a step forward in maturity is sometimes required.
+The answer to the questions above brings up another issue.
+An issue to which the board is obviously sensitive to, and to which a step forward in maturity is sometimes required.

-And the same reasoning applies to digital fundraising, because ‘digital’ does not mean free (even if it is a fact nowadays that for the same returns, digital investment costs less anyway).
+The same reasoning applies to digital fundraising, because ‘digital’ does not mean free.
+Even if it is a fact nowadays that for the same returns, digital investment costs less.

 But a mature board knows, or should know, the difference between spending and investing.

 Spending typically identifies a “dead” cost that does not produce a return through the added value created by that specific expenditure.

 On the other hand, investing always represents a real opportunity (though not a certainty) to increase and improve one’s productivity, and therefore can lead to a higher return.